Mangoman3/Assessment/README.md

 # Notes:
 - learnt SwiftUI and Combine for this assessment, seems amazing
-- Counlt work on test cases
+- Couldn't work on test cases

 Thank you